 Antivirus Software Review: Norton 360

-These days criminals seem to be the most industrious in the digital realm.
-Because malware never takes a break and online threats develop daily, if not hourly, any user of 21st century tech would be well-advised to use an antivirus program capable of keeping up with and defending you against these incessant changes.
-Norton promises such all-in-one protection with multiple security levels in a single user-friendly package.
-Below, we'll check whether the American program makes the grade.
+These days criminals seem to make the most headlines in the digital realm.
+Because malware never sleeps and new dangers arise online daily, if not hourly, any user of 21st-century tech would be well-advised to have an antivirus program capable of keeping up with these persistent threats at their beck and call.

-What is Norton 360?
+What Is Norton 360?

 Pros and Cons